Infection Prevention

 In order to register with the Care Quality Commission (CQC) to provide care, NHS Trusts must take part in an assessment of whether they meet government regulations for managing infection, aimed at ensuring that patients, staff and others are protected against the identifiable risks of acquiring a health care associated infection, so far as is reasonably practicable.

 The assessment is an extensive process, asking trusts to declare whether they are compliant with regulations.
-The CQC then cross-check this declaration with other performance information, including patient and staff surveys, annual CQC Inspection reports, trusts' declarations against core standards for infection prevention and control, such as rates of MRSA and Clostridium difficile infections.
+The CQC then cross-check this declaration with other performance information, including patient and staff surveys, annual CQC Inspection reports, and Trusts' declarations against core standards for Infection.
+Prevention and Control, such as rates of MRSA and Clostridium difficile infections.

 For more information, please click visit the Care Quality Commission website.